The Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 was the first major update to retirement plans in more than a decade.

 The SECURE Act change will add a layer of administrative complexity, as plan sponsors develop new systems for tracking and reviewing hours for part-time employees over the one to three-year tracking periods.

 Sponsors will need to consider whether part-time employees will also be eligible for employer contributions and whether to set a vesting schedule.
-If a long-term, part-time employee becomes eligible for employer contributions, all years which they have been 18+ and worked at least 500 hours (even before January 1, 2021) must count for vesting.
+If a long-term, part-time employee becomes eligible for employer contributions, each of the years they were employed and worked 500 hours (even before January 1, 2021) must count for vesting.

 For employers who are subject to nondiscrimination and top-heavy testing, adding long-term, part-time employees can skew the results.
 The SECURE Act allows a testing exclusion for employees working 500 hours a year, but employees working 1,000 or more hours in one year must be included.
-If your plan contains more than 100 participants now, you will require an independent qualified auditors report to accompany your annual Form 5500.
+If, when you start your plan, it contains more than 100 participants, you will require an independent qualified auditors report to accompany your annual Form 5500.
+If you’re a growing business that has been considered a small plan in the previous year, you will not be audited until you hit 120 participants.

 If you are worried about your ability to pass these annual tests, you may want to consider contacting Ubiquity about adding a Safe Harbor provision to your plan for hassle-free administration.